shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 ### Better implementation

 Now let's go back to our previous problem.
 We don't want to modify the library function `store.dispatch` like this.
 What else could we do?
 Instead of modifying the current version 'in-place', we could just return the new version of the `store.dispatch`.
+This technique is actually called [Currying](https://stackoverflow.com/questions/36314/what-is-currying) and pretty common in JS.

 ```diff
 export function patchStoreToAddLogging(store) {